zakmasood/Discord-Bot-Scaffolding-Framework/README.md

 - 📈 **Scalability**: Scale seamlessly as communities grow.
 - 🌍 **Cross-Platform**: Ensure smooth bot functionality across environments.

-Manobloom empowers developers to create powerful, feature-rich, and scalable Discord bots with ease! 🚀
+Launchpad empowers developers to create powerful, feature-rich, and scalable Discord bots with ease! 🚀

 ## 🗃️ Database Schema: Crafted for Perfection

-Discord Launchpad's data is meticulously organized into several tables within the SQLite database, each serving a specific purpose:
+Launchpad's data is meticulously organized into several tables within the SQLite database, each serving a specific purpose:

 1. 👥 **User**: Store user information like ID, username, avatar, bot status, join timestamp, and moderation counts. 📝
 2. 🖥️ **Server**: Manage server-specific settings such as name, icon, prefix, language, and role/channel IDs for moderation. ⚙️